Is There A Way To Drive If My License Is Suspended?

 - Driving to court hearings, mandatory drug and alcohol treatment, community service or other court-mandated events

 - Dropping off and picking up children from school

 - Dropping off and picking up children from day care

 The process of petitioning for specialized driving privileges has complex paperwork and lots of potential for mistakes to throw off your chances.
 If you work with us, our team will help you with the application.
 We can also advise you of your rights regarding your past traffic violation and whether you have the option of modifying your sentence.

 Learn Whether A Specialized Driving Privileges License Is For You

 You might still have options if the state suspended your license.
 Our lawyers know how to help you explore these options.
-To learn more, contact our Elkhart office to make an initial consultation.
+To learn more, contact our South Bend office to make an initial consultation.
 You can send us an email or call us at 574-218-0989.